Lady Shiva: The New 52 onward

-In issue #13, she returns to Gotham City several years later to kill another target and Dick Grayson, now Nightwing, sets out to stop her.
-He's surprised to see that she remembers him from their first encounter and even more so when she praises his progress since their last meeting.
-She repeats that he's squandering his natural talent by not learning from her.
+In the 2014 "Nightwing: Death of a Family" storyline, Shiva returns to Gotham City several years later to kill another target and Dick Grayson, now Nightwing, sets out to stop her.
+He is surprised to see that she remembers him from their first encounter and even more so when she praises his progress since their last meeting.
+She repeats that he is squandering his natural talent by not learning from her.
 Shiva completes her mission by throwing an axe at the S.E.C building door (to intimidate into initiating lockdown) but quickly realises that Nightwing was already injured before their fight.
 To Dick Grayson's surprise she says that him fighting at a disadvantage shows more than he knows and that he has too much skill to kill without a concrete reason.
-It is later revealed that Penguin hired her AND told Nightwing about her mission in the hopes that either he'd be saved from paying Shiva's high fees, or that she would kill Nightwing.

-She is later revealed to be a League of Assassins member who taught Red Hood along with Bronze Tiger.
-She fights alongside Bronze Tiger, Cheshire, December Graystone, Rictus, and Red Hood as the Untitled infiltrated the League of Assassin's secret city.
+It is later revealed that Penguin hired her and told Nightwing about her mission in the hopes that either he'd be saved from paying Shiva's high fees, or that she would kill Nightwing.
+Later, she fights alongside Bronze Tiger, Cheshire, December Graystone, Rictus, and Red Hood as the Untitled infiltrated the League of Assassin's secret city.

-Instead of her traditional black coat, the New 52 version of Shiva has appeared in a teal kabuki-like garb and mask, and is shown to be a master of weapons and martial arts, going to battle with throwing knives, swords, and usually a pair of kusarigama.
-In full gear she appears to have an extremely long, auburn braid with blades embedded in the hair that can be used offensively, but this is merely a wig connected to her mask.
-With the hooded mask off, her hair is shown to be black, and while it appears cropped in one issue, it is medium length in following issues.
-The character December Greystone is extremely similar in appearance to Lady Shiva's pre-New 52 look, but is a male and spell caster.

-In all of her appearances so far, she has soundly defeated nearly every opponent, including Batman, Nightwing, and Arsenal.
-But when she engages Red Hood, her own arrogance gets the better of her, as he is able to defeat her with a simple chop to the neck that she taught him long ago, as a way of balancing their sparring lessons because she believed he could never actually beat her without using "shortcuts".